anthonyzNFT/casino_society_website/readme.md

 # Casino Society Website Base

 ## Overview
 This is the foundational structure for the "Casino Society" website, built with HTML5, CSS3, and vanilla JavaScript.
 It's designed for high traffic (millions of visitors), with optimizations for performance, SEO, accessibility (WCAG 2.1 AA), and mobile-first responsiveness.
-The theme incorporates luxury casino elements like gradients, subtle animations (e.g., hover flips), and a color palette of blacks, golds, reds, and whites.
+The theme incorporates luxury casino elements like gradients, subtle animations (e.g., hover flips), and a color palette of #E6D39E (gold), #141414 (dark), with hints of casino velvet red (#C8102E).

+Updates: Removed Community/Membership pages and nav tabs; removed login/signup; updated footer social links (X and Discord); revised hero section for NFT collections; updated color scheme.

 ## Setup Instructions
 1. **Clone or Download**: Get the files (index.html, about.html, etc., styles.css, script.js).